 Import/export of goods

-The figures on imports and exports for the 4th quarter of 2024 are provisional and may be adjusted in the coming months.
+The figures on imports and exports for the 1st quarter of 2025 are provisional and may still be adjusted in the coming months.

 Flemish exports 3.7% lower in 2024

-According to provisional figures, the export of goods in the Flemish Region amounted to 418 billion euros in 2024.
-That is 3.7% less than in 2023 (in current prices).
+According to provisional figures, the export of goods in the Flemish Region amounted to 418 billion euros in 2024, or 3.7% less than in 2023 (in current prices).
 Flemish imports of goods amounted to 408 billion euros in 2024 (provisional figures), or 6.3% less than in 2023.
-These declines follow (stronger) declines in 2023 and reflect a slowdown in global trade.
-The main reason for the decline in Flemish exports is the decline in the export amount of oil and natural gas, organic chemicals, precious stones and diamonds.
-On the import side, lower imports of organic chemicals, petroleum and natural gas and vehicles and parts were mainly responsible for the lower total import value.
+These declines follow (stronger) declines in 2023 and are a consequence of a slowdown in world trade.
+The main reason for the decline in Flemish exports is the decline in the export of oil and natural gas, organic chemical products and precious stones and diamonds.
+On the import side, lower imports of organic chemical products, oil and natural gas and vehicles and parts were mainly responsible for the lower total import value.

-Flemish imports and exports have increased steadily every year since 2003.
-But in the recession year of 2009 there was a contraction due to the financial and economic crisis.
-Foreign trade recovered in 2010 and 2011.
-Imports exceeded exports (expressed in euros) for a number of years between 2008 and 2012 due to price increases of imported oil.
-Since 2013, exports have increasingly exceeded imports.
-In 2019 there was a decline in both exports and imports of goods.
-Trade conflicts and protectionist measures (trade conflict with China) were the cause of this.
+Flemish imports and exports have been steadily increasing annually since 2003.
+However, in the recession year of 2009, there was a contraction due to the financial and economic crisis.
+In 2010 and 2011, foreign trade recovered.
+For a number of years between 2008 and 2012, imports exceeded exports (expressed in euros) due to price increases for imported oil.
+Since 2013, exports have consistently exceeded imports.
+In 2019, there was a decline in both exports and imports of goods.
+Trade conflicts and protectionist measures (trade conflict with China) were the cause.
 The Covid-19 crisis caused an even greater decline in imports and exports in 2020.
-In 2022, the value of imports again exceeded that of exports.
+In 2022, the value of imports was again greater than that of exports.
 This is related to the more expensive imported oil and natural gas at the time.
-In 2023, exports and imports were lower, mainly due to the fall in prices of energy products.
-In 2024, the value of exports was again slightly higher than that of imports.
+In 2023, exports and imports were lower, mainly due to the fall in the price of energy products.
+In 2024, the value of exports was again slightly greater than that of imports.

-The European Union is by far the most important trading partner of the Flemish Region
+European Union by far the most important trading partner of the Flemish Region

-The countries of the European Union (EU) remain the most important export market for the Flemish Region: the EU27 countries purchased 65% of Flemish exports in 2024.
-This mainly concerns the (58% of Flemish exports) and more specifically the 3 neighbouring countries Germany, France and the Netherlands (43% of Flemish exports).
-The accounted for 7% of Flemish exports.
-For countries outside the EU27, the US and Canada combined and the UK had shares of 7% and 6%.
-Trading blocs such as and accounted for 4%.
+The countries of the European Union (EU) are the most important export market for the Flemish Region: the EU27 countries accounted for 65% of Flemish exports in 2024.
+It is mainly the EU14 countries (58% of Flemish exports) and more specifically the 3 neighbouring countries Germany, France and the Netherlands (43% of Flemish exports) that are very important.
+The countries (open definition) accounted for 7% of Flemish exports.
+For the countries outside the EU27, the US and Canada together and the UK had a share of 7% and 6%.
+Trading blocs such as (open definition) and (open definition) accounted for 4%.

-Compared to 2023, the EU27 share increased slightly (+1 percentage point) due to the increase in the EU14 (+1 percentage point).
-The UK’s share fell between 2020 and 2022, but has since rebounded slightly.
-The US and Canada grew in importance in recent years.
+Compared to 2023, the share of the EU27 increased slightly (+1 percentage point) due to the increase of the (open definition) (+1 percentage point).
+The UK’s share fell between 2020 and 2022, but has since increased slightly.
+The US and Canada have grown in importance in recent years.
 The share of the BRICS and the Next-11 declined in 2024.

 Vehicles, pharmaceutical products and oil and natural gas are the most important Flemish export products in 2024

-The top 5 export products in 2024 were vehicles and parts, pharmaceutical products, oil and natural gas, machinery and equipment and plastics and plastic products.
-Together they accounted for 49% of the value of Flemish exports.
-Compared to 2023, the importance of oil and natural gas decreased.
+The 5 most important export products in 2024 were vehicles and parts, pharmaceutical products, oil and natural gas, machinery and tools and plastic products and applications.
+Together, these accounted for 49% of the value of Flemish exports.
+Compared to 2023, the importance of oil and natural gas decreased slightly.

-The same products represented 51% of total imports in 2024.
-Oil and natural gas were the most important imports by value.
-The importance of oil and natural gas also decreased on the import side but the importance of pharmaceutical products increased.
+The same products accounted for 51% of total imports in 2024.
+Oil and natural gas were the most important import products in value.
+On the import side, the importance of oil and natural gas also decreased, but that of pharmaceutical products increased.

 Flemish Region accounts for 82% of Belgian goods exports and 85% of Belgian goods imports

-Flemish exports accounted for 82% of Belgian exports in 2024.
-For imports this was 85%.
+In 2024, the Flemish Region accounted for 82% of Belgian goods exports.
+For goods imports, this was 85%.

-On the import side, Germany is also the largest importer (1,317 billion euros).
+Germany was also the largest importer (1,317 billion euros).
 Belgium is also in 5th place here, after Germany, the Netherlands, France and Italy.

 Sources